Generic name: coagulation factor IX [ koe-AG-yoo-LAY-shun-FAK-tor-NINE ]

 you are allergic to hamster proteins.

-Idelvion is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
-Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using this medication.
+Idelvion is made from donated human plasma and may contain viruses or other infectious agents.
+Donated plasma is tested and treated to reduce the risk of contamination, but there is still a small possibility it could transmit disease.
+Ask your doctor about any possible risk.

 How should I use Idelvion?

-Idelvion is a powder medicine that must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Idelvion must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.

-Throw away any Idelvion not used before the expiration date on the medicine label.
+Throw away any leftover Idelvion once the expiration date on the label has passed.

 What happens if I miss a dose?